 The ghost of Christmas present takes Scrooge to various places around the area where he now lives.
 Scrooges visit to Bob Cratchit’s house which enables him to see Bob’s chronically ill son ‘Tiny Tim’.
 He is informed that if he doesn’t change his ways, in the future ‘Tiny Tim’ will die.

 The ghost makes reference to Scrooge’s wicked tongue and heartless comments to people.
 Not the best example of good people skills.
 Perhaps if he had dispensed a little of the soft skills used in APM, then the spirit may not have cautioned him to ‘forebear that wicked tongue.’
 One of things that makes APM stand out as a study route for project managers is its focus on ‘soft skills’.
 After all, a project is fundamentally run by its people, so the communication style our PM chooses, can be fundamental to project success.

-As our lead trainer Richard Lampitt explains in his recent blog ‘managing projects with true motivators’
+As stated in one of our recent blogs ‘managing projects with true motivators’

 “It is the job of the project manager to ensure that team members feel that their position within the team is a worthy one and that they feel motivated and valued.
 This way, our PM can be sure that they are getting the best from their team ‘at all times’, not just when the project is going well.”

 Although financial payment appeared to be a true motivator for our protagonist, this is often not the case for the rest of us.

 The third and final of the Christmas spirits.
 A ghostly spectre with an air of gloom and misery, showing Scrooge the true fallout of his ‘management by fear’ style.
 What would the ghost of projects yet to come be showing Scrooge?